Michigan: Pain and Symptom Management for Nurses

 • Discuss treatment options using a multi-modal treatment plan

-As part of a multimodal therapy in treating pain, the CDC highly recommends incorporating exercise along with other psychologically based approaches into care.
+As part of multimodal therapy in treating pain, the CDC highly recommends incorporating exercise and other psychologically based approaches into care.
 These may include:

 • Physical and occupational therapy and exercise such as swimming, yoga, walking, free weights, and other strength training.
 This can improve strength and posture, which may provide relief from lower back, hip, and osteoarthritic pain, improve fibromyalgia symptoms, and has been shown effective in preventing migraines (9).

 • Cognitive behavior therapy (CBT) is a psychosocial training technique that addresses modifiable situation factors and cognitive processes that may affect the experience of pain.
-CBT aims to provide coping techniques, relaxation methods, and may include self-help instruction, professional counseling, or support group attendance (9).
+CBT aims to provide coping techniques and relaxation methods and may include self-help instruction, professional counseling, or support group attendance (9).

 • Heat Therapy